-Zion Hill Track – Karekare Regional Park
+Zion Hill Track – Karekare Regional Park (Closed due to Kauri Die Back)

 Tramping Track – A great track with a reasonably good surface.
 There are even a few seats and viewing areas to allow you to catch a breath.
 The track allows you to create a great day outing by linking with the Pohutukawa Glade Walk, Karekare Beach, Tunnel Point, with the Pararaha Valley, Buck Taylor and Zion Hill track back to the Karekare carpark.
 This is a great circuit offering a mix of landscapes including beach, wetlands, coastal forest and cliffs.
 3.6km.
 (Source).